 Cloaking

-When redirecting visitors to different URL variations (such as with split tests), the official guidelines instruct to always use a temporary HTTP response status code (302 Found) or a JavaScript-based redirect.
-As a general rule of thumb, never use a 301 Moved Permanently HTTP response code.
-The 302 redirect request helps search engines understand that the redirect is temporary and that the original, canonical URL should remain indexed.
+Use a temporary 302 HTTP status or a JavaScript‑based redirect.
+Do not use a 301 Moved Permanently status.
+A 302 status tells search engines that the redirect is temporary and that the original URL should remain indexed.

-Note that Dynamic Yield offers only temporary (302) or JavaScript-based redirects (depending on what you’re trying to achieve).
-Because we run (almost entirely) on the client side, 301 redirects are not even an option for our customers.
+Dynamic Yield provides only temporary (302) or JavaScript‑based redirects.
+Because Experience OS operates almost entirely on the client side, 301 redirects are not available.

 Web loading performance